ianrastall/text-utils/books/ada/book-ada-02.md

 V1 := V1 + V2;
 ```

-The compiler can determine that this operation is safe, avoiding unnecessary
+Even though the operands are variables, the compiler's static analysis can
+prove this specific addition stays within bounds, allowing it to avoid an
-runtime checks.
+otherwise necessary runtime check.

 **Real-World Example**: In an industrial control system: